Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Introduction

-To bridge the gap, in this paper, we introduce \textit{Open-FinLLMs}, a series of financial large language models tailored for complex financial applications.
-We begin with FinLLaMA, a foundational model pre-trained on a \textbf{52} billion token corpus comprising text, tabular, and time-series data from high-quality financial sources such as reports, papers, and market data.
-This extensive pre-training equips FinLLaMA with deep financial insights and analytical capabilities.
-We then develop FinLLaMA-Instruct by fine-tuning the model with \textbf{573K} diverse financial instructions, enhancing its ability to follow instructions and perform a wide range of downstream tasks.
-Building on FinLLaMA, we introduce FinLLaVA, which integrates \textbf{1,430K} multimodal image-text instruction pairs, including charts and tables, enabling the model to handle complex financial data types such as chart, tabular, and visual inputs effectively.
-Based on FinBen~\citep{xie2024finbenholisticfinancialbenchmark}, we conduct comprehensive evaluations of these models across various tasks and settings to assess their capabilities.
-FinLLaMA is evaluated on 19 datasets from 11 tasks in the zero-shot setting, and 4 datasets from 3 tasks in the few-shot setting, to test its generalization and analytical prowess.
-FinLLaMA-Instruct is assessed on 15 datasets from 6 tasks to measure its performance in instruction following and task execution.
-FinLLaVA is evaluated on 4 multimodal tasks (1 general domain, 3 financial domain), focusing on its ability to interpret and generate insights from visual, chart and tabular data.
-Additionally, we examine the trading performance of FinLLaMA using an agent framework FinMem~\citep{yu2024finmem} across multiple assets, highlighting their potential in practical financial scenarios.
+To address these limitations, in this paper, we introduce \textit{Open-FinLLMs}, a series of financial large language models tailored for various financial tasks.
+We begin with FinLLaMA, a groundbreaking foundational model pre-trained on a massive \textbf{52-billion-token} corpus comprising text, tabular, and time-series data from high-quality financial sources such as reports, papers, and market data for the first time.
+This innovative pre-training strategy incorporating extensive data modalities equips FinLLaMA with deep financial insights and analytical capabilities.
+We further develop FinLLaMA-Instruct by fine-tuning the model with expanded datasets of \textbf{573K} diverse and high-quality financial instructions.
+Enriched instruction-tuning datasets enhance not only the model's ability to follow instructions but also coverage of financial domain knowledge, leading to better performance for a wide range of downstream tasks.
+To handle multimodal financial data, we present FinLLaVA, leveraging \textbf{1,430K} financial multimodal instruction pairs, including images, text, charts, and tabular data.
+Unlike traditional methods that primarily focus on standard image-text pairs, our fine-tuning process is the first to incorporate chart image-text pairs and images of tabular layouts.
+This innovation enables the model to effectively interpret and process complex financial data with improved precision and versatility.